 Quality of Service (QoS) for VoIP phone systems

 Ensuring top-notch call quality is crucial for your business communications.
-This guide explains how Quality of Service (QoS) settings work in VoIP systems, helping you optimise your network for crystal-clear conversations.
+This guide explains how Quality of Service (QoS) settings work in VoIP systems, helping you optimise your network for clear, reliable conversations.

 What is QoS?

-Quality of Service (QoS) is a feature of broadband routers and switches which are used to manage data traffic via the network so that more important traffic can pass first.
-Designed to reduce interference such as packet loss, jitter, and latency, the result is a performance improvement for critical network traffic.
+Quality of Service (QoS) is a feature of broadband routers and switches used to manage data traffic across your network so that more important traffic passes through first.
+It is designed to reduce interference such as packet loss, jitter, and latency, resulting in a performance improvement for critical network traffic.

 Why do I need to enable QoS for my VoIP system?

-QoS can prioritise voice and VoIP traffic to ensure calls are not affected by congestion.
-It can also protect voice traffic from network utilisation spikes, such as software distributions, video, and other high-bandwidth applications.
+QoS can prioritise voice and VoIP traffic to ensure calls are not affected by network congestion.
+It also protects voice traffic from network utilisation spikes caused by software distributions, video streaming, and other high-bandwidth applications.

-• None: Disables auto priority mapping and puts packets into the queues according to your classification rules.
-Traffic that does not match any of the classification rules is mapped into the default queue with the lowest priority.
-Not recommended, but the default setting.
+• None: Disables auto priority mapping and places packets into queues according to your classification rules.
+Traffic that does not match any classification rule is mapped to the default queue with the lowest priority.
+This is the default setting and is not recommended.

-• Ethernet Priority: Automatically assign priority based on the IEEE 802.1p priority level.
+• Ethernet Priority: Automatically assigns priority based on the IEEE 802.1p priority level.
+This is the recommended option for VoIP.

-• IP Precedence: Automatically assign priority based on the first three bits of the TOS field in the IP header.
+• IP Precedence: Automatically assigns priority based on the first three bits of the TOS field in the IP header.

-• Packet Length: Automatically assign priority based on the packet size.
-Smaller packets get higher priority since control, signalling, VoIP, Internet gaming, or other real-time packets are usually small while larger packets are usually best-effort data packets like file transfers.
+• Packet Length: Automatically assigns priority based on packet size.
+Smaller packets receive higher priority, as control, signalling, VoIP, and real-time packets are usually small.
+Larger packets are typically best-effort data such as file transfers.

 Was this article helpful?